 Most FMU campuses have a long, rich history of service to residents of the state of Florida.
 On October 17, 1996, Florida Metropolitan University, Inc., acquired Tampa College (locations in Tampa, Brandon, Lakeland, and Clearwater), Orlando College (locations in North Orlando, South Orlando, and Melbourne), and Ft.
 Lauderdale College.
 Tampa College was founded in 1890, making it the oldest business college in the state.
 Orlando College was established in 1953 as Jones College, Orlando; and in 1981, the name was changed to Orlando College.
 The South Orlando campus was created in May of 1987.
 The Melbourne campus was created in June of 1995.
 Ft.
 Lauderdale College can trace its roots back to 1940 with the founding of the Walsh School of Business.
 The College has operated under the name of Broward College, Drake College, and in 1976 changed its name to Ft.
 Lauderdale College.
-The newest campus, Jacksonville, started its first class in July of 2000.
+The Jacksonville campus started its first class in July of 2000.
+The newest campus, Orange Park, started its first class in March of 2004.